yvonen-s/tw-us-nationid/README.md

 Tracks six major types of military aid that the U.S. has provided to Taiwan: major arms sales (`cip_arms_sales_by_year.csv`), security assistance spending (`cip_security_asst_by_year.csv`), foreign military training (`cipfmt.csv`), excess defense articles (`EDA_Public_Report.csv`), foreign assistance purposed for military assistance objectives (`foreignassistance.csv`) and overseas loans and grants for military spending (`us_foreign_greenbook.csv`, pulled from API).
 Original datasets are not consistently formatted, so filters out Taiwan-specific and purpose-specific data from global datasets and converts all year and spending values to `integers`.
 I manually checked the year range of each dataset and then trimmed them all to match the most limited range (2003-2021).
 Continues to search each dataset to ensure it contains values for all years in that time period, and if not creates and appends new data entry for each missing year with expenditures of $0.
 For datasets breaking down aid by individual allocations, codes equation to `sum()` all into single totals per year.
 Merges these six cleaned datasets together under common key value `year` and saves into **_`aidmerge.csv`_**, a file listing the value of military foreign aid the U.S. provided to Taiwan each year, by type and overall (new `totalsum` column).

 Notes:
 - **This is likely not an exact accounting of U.S. military aid to Taiwan.** Assistance is issued by multiple federal agencies and can be vaguely classified and/or tangentially related; some transactions may be unavailable to the public.
-I could not find existing datasets collecting all this information in one place.
 However, I hope they capture enough of the largest foreign transactions so that their relationships to each other sufficiently simulate actual trends.
 This is why the analysis focuses on relative changes over time.
 - Because of differences between the amounts of U.S. foreign arms sales that are notified, approved and delivered, major arms sales is represented in three corresponding columns `Notified Sales`, `Approved Sales`, `Delivered Sales`.
 The `totalsum` of aid provided per year uses only the amount `Delivered Sales`.
 - Foreign military training and excess defense articles, which are 'in kind' forms of aid, had to be converted to representative monetary amounts; approximation values were pre-provided by the issuing bodies.
 #### Charts and analysis
 Output line graph of total spending over time, **_`aidmerge.png`_**.
 Output charts of select types of spending over time, relative to each other, **_`aidtypes.png`_**.
 ### 5. dippol.py
 ----
-**_//DRAFT..*
+///draft draft draft

 - This script reads data from `dipreg.csv`, a table of all countries, their diplomatic relationship status with Taiwan and their Polity Scores in each year.
 Polity Scores are a third-party metric examining "concomitant qualities of democratic and autocratic authority in governing institutions" and ranks regime authority on a 21-point scale ranging from -10 (hereditary monarchy) to +10 (consolidated democracy).

+functions/loops
 ### 6. compgraphs.py
 ----
-//TBD, VERY DRAFT
+//VERY DRAFT

 This script combines data from the previous scripts and builds graphs layering different data trends over each other.
 #### Trim data for comparison down to matching time periods and add common merge keys